bitfieldaudio/OTTO/README.md

  - UI design
  - Creating default samples & settings
 and of course, the coding itself, with areas like
- - Synth/Effect design (I know very little about dsp)
+ - Synth/Effect design
  - General backend design
  - Hardware bridging
- - Distro setup - a custom distro for the Pi might be necessary
+ - Distro setup (a custom linux distro for the Pi would be optimal)

 The DSP can be written seperately in [faust](http://faust.grame.fr), a functional language designed for audio processing that compiles to C++, so if you are up for writing some synths/effects, but not quite ready to take on the beast that is C++ yet, there is still hope.